krzbanas/personal-science/content/post/2019-01-04_Two_Functions.md

 tags = ["R", "tricks"]
 title = "Two functions with the same name in two different packages" summary = """
-How can I access always the function from chron package ?
+How can I access always the function from chron package?
 """
 math = false
 +++